Public Health Emergency Preparedness

 Knowing the emergency plans for your work and/or school will also help you to build up your resiliency.
 If there are not emergency plans already in place encourage your colleagues and others to work on creating a plan together.

 Many factors should be included in your emergency plan.
 Pets, family members with disabilities and small children all require special attention and resources.
-In order to make sure your plan contains all necessary information visit Ready.gov/Make-A-Plan for guidance on developing your families emergency plan.
+In order to make sure your plan contains all necessary information visit Ready.gov/Make-A-Plan Opens a New Window. for guidance on developing your families emergency plan.

-Volunteer - Help protect our community as a Medical Reserve Corps Volunteer (MRC).
-For more information email Anoka County Medical Reserve Corps or please visit our webpage.
+Volunteer - Help protect our community as a Medical Reserve Corps (MRC) Volunteer.
+For more information email Anoka County Medical Reserve Corps [email protected].

 Spread the word - Work with your employer and/or faith based organization to become a Closed Point of Dispensing Site.
 More information about this opportunity can be found on our Closed Dispensing webpage.